 Docked windows cannot be individually moved or resized.

 To enlarge or contract the docking area:

-- 1 Place the mouse pointer over the split bar between the docking area and the remaining portion of the main SAS window. - 2 Press and hold down the left mouse button. - 3 Move the mouse to the left or right to resize the docking area.
+- 1. Place the mouse pointer over the split bar between the docking area and the remaining portion of the main SAS window. - 2.
+Press and hold down the left mouse button. - 3.
+Move the mouse to the left or right to resize the docking area.

 You can also resize the docking view by using the WDOCKVIEWRESIZE command.
-For more information, see "Resizing the Docking View in the Main SAS Window" on page 81 and "WDOCKVIEWRESIZE Command" on page 363.
+For more information, see "WDOCKVIEWRESIZE Command: Windows" on page 361.